Is rent a waste of money? Yes! Absolutely! No questions asked! End of post. See you next week.

 - Just because you get approved for a loan of $X, doesn’t mean you can really afford $X. (You’ll almost always get approved for more house than you should buy.)

-- On top of the costs to pay for the house, you also have to furnish the house, pay the property taxes, pay the maintenance costs, etc. These expenses need to be factored in to determine what you can afford and how it will impact your cash flow.
+- On top of the costs to pay for the house, you also have to furnish the house, pay the property taxes, pay the maintenance costs, and regardless of if you’re in New York or Arizona, you’ll need to pay for home insurance.
+These expenses need to be factored in to determine what you can afford and how it will impact your cash flow.

 - To be clear, I’m not saying you should never buy a house.
 HAVING to rent for your entire lifetime is not a good option either, but deciding when to stop renting and then buy a house is an important decision.